Skip to main content

-The goals of the Stakeholder Council include:
+The goals of the UDL Guidelines 3.0 Collaborative include:

 Bryan Dean is an Instructional Designer and co-owner of DTour Professional Learning.
 Bryan has been working with hard-to-reach students with emotional impairments, conduct disorder, behavioral difficulties, and low interest for more than 16 years.
 Bryan has experience designing professional learning around learner experience design, specially-designed instruction, Universal Design for Learning, new teacher induction, Design Thinking, deep learning, and strategies for students in emotional dysregulation.
 He has designed virtual learning environments, worked on longitudinal system implementation and design, designed organizational culture and climate change models, and developed a unique UDL coaching system based on appreciative and ontological coaching matrices.